Vince Dunn Game Preview: Kraken vs. Kings

 Dunn Season Stats Insights

-- In 31 games this season, Dunn has averaged 23:41 on the ice, while putting up a plus-minus rating of -11.
+- In 33 games this season, Dunn has a plus-minus rating of -7, while averaging 23:39 on the ice per game.

-- Dunn has a goal in four of 31 contests this year, but no multi-goal games so far.
+- Dunn has a goal in four of 33 contests this season, but no multi-goal games so far.

-- In 18 of 31 games this season, Dunn has registered a point, and five of those games included multiple points.
+- Dunn has a point in 19 of 33 games this season, with multiple points in five of them.

-- In 17 of 31 games this year, Dunn has registered an assist, and in three of those matches recorded two or more.
+- Dunn has an assist in 18 of 33 games this year, with multiple assists on three occasions.

-- The implied probability that Dunn goes over his points over/under is 57.1%, based on the odds.
+- Dunn has an implied probability of 50% to eclipse his point total based on the odds.

-- There is a 50% chance of Dunn having more than 0.5 assists, based on the moneyline odds.
+- The implied probability of Dunn going over his assist prop bet, based on the odds, is 43.5%.

 Sign up for Underdog fantasy today.